-The system, launched by the DoH earlier this month, aims to bring all GPSIs up to a single national standard (GP, 4 May).
+The system, launched by the DoH earlier this month, aims to bring all GPSIs up to a single national standard (National plan for standard GPSI accreditation - GP, 4 May).

 But individual PCTs will make the final decision on whether to accredit GPs in their area.
 As a result, GPs fear that PCT commissioning, rather than national standards, will count most for GPSI accreditation.